bhargavptl5/MNIST_CNN/README.md

 Basic Implementation of CNN for MNIST dataset.

-Recommended to run in Google Colabs for  faster processing.
+Recommended to run in Google Colab for  faster processing.